creativesoftwarefdn/weaviate-semantic-schemas/README.md

 ## Generators

 Generators are use to create custom schemas.
 They should be run from the ./generators dir of the repo.
-Like: `$ cd generators && node create_schema.org.js`
+Like: `$ cd generators && python generate_schema.org.py`